GuidesCreating Skills

 Frontmatter Fields

-nameYesSkill identifier (kebab-case)
+nameYesAnthropic specSkill identifier (kebab-case)

-applies_toContext onlyTech stack triggers
+applies_toContext onlyclaude-code-setup onlyTech stack triggers

 Optional Files